surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-08.md

 A pattern may contain a regular expression ([§3.16][§3.16]), in which case, regular expression string comparisons are performed, but only if the *switch-parameter* `-Regex` is present.
 By default, the comparison is case-insensitive.
-If `-Regex` is present and a pattern is matched, `$matches` is defined in the *switch-clause* *statement-block* for that pattern.
+If `-Regex` is present and a pattern is matched, `$Matches` is defined in the *switch-clause* *statement-block* for that pattern.

 A *switch-parameter* may be abbreviated; any distinct leading part of a parameter may be used.
 For